-YHC students have the opportunity to spend a semester, summer or a full academic year abroad in Asia, Latin America, Africa or Europe.
-Young Harris College also regularly provides opportunities for students to travel and study abroad under the direct supervision of Young Harris College faculty.
-These optional excursions are an extension of the classroom experience.
-International study travel seminars offer students the opportunity to enrich courses in art, music, literature and history, extend the scientific laboratory experiences into global ecological systems and demonstrate language competencies through total immersion experiences with native speakers of French or Spanish.
+Young Harris College regularly provides opportunities for students to travel and study abroad under the direct supervision of Young Harris College faculty.
+International study travel seminars offer students the opportunity to enrich courses in art, music, literature and history; extend the scientific laboratory experiences into global ecological systems; and experience total immersion with native speakers of French or Spanish.

 Contact: Dr. Eloise Whisenhunt

 Upcoming study abroad programs led by YHC faculty: